 New venture creation (VC) by a graduate has become a rare reality but most intended outcome of both programme designers and policy makers.
 This course was designed to provide students with required knowledge and skills for creation of a new venture while identifying their potentials of venture creation.
-The course covers the areas such as; Introduction to VC, exploring business opportunities and ideas, Screening, ranking & selecting the best business idea, Developing the business model, Components of a business plan, Financing Entrepreneurial ventures, Location planning, Registration formalities to a new venture, Registration formalities to a new venture and new venture supportive services and organizations.
+The course covers the areas such as; Introduction to VC, exploring business opportunities and ideas, Screening, ranking & selecting the best business idea, Developing the business model, Components of a business plan, Financing Entrepreneurial ventures, Location planning, Registration formalities to a new venture and new venture supportive services and organizations.